Jim Harris is Andrew W Mellon Foundation Teaching Curator, leading the Ashmolean's academic engagement programmes

 His research employs the technical examination of sculptural materials and surfaces, alongside archival work, to investigate issues of artistic and patronal intention and the shifting meanings of objects.

-In 2012, Jim came to Oxford as part of the Mellon-funded University Engagement Programme, where he took on responsibility for exploring the use of the Ashmolean’s collections in university pedagogy; devising and delivering teaching across a wide range of disciplines, and training faculty and early-career researchers to deploy objects and images in their teaching practice.
+In 2012, Jim came to Oxford as part of the Mellon-funded University Engagement Programme, where he took on responsibility for exploring the use of the Ashmolean’s collections in university pedagogy; devising and delivering teaching across a wide range of disciplines, and training faculty and early-career researchers to deploy objects and images in developing a more diverse, equitable and inclusive teaching practice.
 He is also responsible for the Ashmolean Faculty Fellows programme, which offers Oxford faculty the opportunity to work in the Museum to develop new, collections-based teaching.
 He has curated collaborative exhibitions at the Ashmolean, with Mathematicians and Historians, and has received two Oxford Teaching Excellence Awards, as well as a Humanities Teaching Project Grant for the Krasis programme.
 He has published on object-based teaching and spoken widely on the subject in the UK, Europe and North America.

 I am an art historian, focusing on the sculpture of late-medieval and early-Renaissance Europe.
 My primary interests lie in sculptural materials and techniques, and especially in the question of how three-dimensional surfaces are transformed by polychromy, the addition of paint, gold and inlays, and by the subsequent, successive alterations, deliberate or by chance, that they undergo during their lifetimes.
 These serial transformations can inform our understanding of an artist’s intentions and workshop practice, of an object’s physical history and of changes in its function and meaning, as well as touching on wider issues of taste, aesthetics, belief and reception.